Irish Film Classification Office: Criticism

 Like many systems of entertainment classification, the IFCO has received criticism for several decisions they have made in the past.
 The board has been described as too zealous and conservative.
 Many titles that receive 15 certificates from the BBFC are rated 18 by the IFCO.
 DVD examples include Kick-Ass and Black Swan.
 Rarer cinema examples (which bypass the 16 rating) include Free Fire and You Were Never Really Here.

 However, the IFCO are more lenient with strong language than the BBFC are, especially with very strong language (e.g. 'cunt').
 Examples include Frost/Nixon and The Visitor receiving 15 certificates in the UK but PG's in Ireland despite the use of the stronger term 'motherfucker', and Gone Girl receiving an 18 in the UK but a 15 (on video) in Ireland despite four aggressive uses of 'cunt'.
 The 2014 documentary Red Army received a 15 in the UK but a 12A in Ireland for a single use of 'cocksucker' (although the video rating was upgraded to 15).

 Three titles in particular drew criticism of the board: Election, But I'm a Cheerleader and Brokeback Mountain.
-All three were rated 18 in Ireland and 15 in the UK, although Brokeback Mountain was rated 16 for cinema release because the system is different than for video releases (it was only an 18 on video) - But I'm a Cheerleader was re-rated 15 in 2021.
+All three were rated 18 in Ireland and 15 in the UK, although Brokeback Mountain was rated 16 for cinema release because the system is different than for video releases (it was only an 18 on video) – But I'm a Cheerleader was re-rated 15 in 2021.

 The IFCO is established on a statutory basis and thus the appeals procedure is final.
-Thus, when a film or video game is banned, there can be no further appeal, but the work may be resubmitted after seven years.
+Where a film or video game is banned, there can be no further appeal, but the work may be resubmitted after seven years.